patilavinash/flat-json-lib/README.md

 <pre>
 The library in general follows DFS based approach to flatten the nested Json structure. <br />
-Once the valid Json is read from System.in , start with empty path list  <br /> BEGIN : For each of the Json children current object Add the current Key to the path
+Once the valid Json is read from System.in , start with empty path list  <br /> BEGIN : For each of the Json children in the current object Add the current Key to the path
-		Check if the Json Value is a another Json container or terminal node, If it is terminal then add it to the output object with key as all the elements from the path list seen till now Else go to BEGIN with current object
+		Check if the Json Value is another Json container or terminal node If it is a terminal node, then add it to the output object with key as all the elements from the path list delimited by '.'
-	Remove the current Key from the path
+		  Else recursively go to BEGIN with current object Remove the current Key from the path
 </pre>

 # TO-DO
-1. Adding  unit-test case for reading from System.in directly
+1. Need to add  unit test case for reading from System.in directly